joncarlmatthews/EasyE/README.md

 EasyE
 ============

+**Note this library is in development and isn't fully working yet**

 The EasyE library is a collection of simple, easy to use PHP image processing classes using the GD extension.

 There are currently two main components to the library: